May 11 1861 Saturday

 California.
 Pro-Union demonstrations occurred in San Francisco.

 District of Columbia.
-USS Pawnee, Commander Stephen Clegg Rowan, was ordered to proceed from the Washington Navy Yard to Alexandria, Virginia, to protect vessels from attack by Confederate forces.
+USS Pawnee, Commander Stephen Clegg Rowan, was ordered to proceed from the Washington Navy Yard to Alexandria, Virginia, to organise the protection of vessels from attack by Confederate forces in the Chesapeake Bay.

 Missouri.
 Pro-secession riots continued to break out in St Louis.
 A mob fired on a company of Union Home Guards.
 The Home Guards replied, and the exchange resulted in the deaths of three Guardsmen and four civilians.
-The 5th Missouri Reserve Regiment quelled the protests.
+The 5th Missouri Reserve Regiment quelled the protests by force.

 Missouri.
-Union Brigadier-General William Selby Harney reasserted his command of the Department of the West over Captain Nathaniel Lyon, who had been acting against armed pro-secession groups under the direction of US Representative Francis Preston Blair Jr. Harney issued a proclamation, announcing his determination to enforce order and the authority of the Federal government.
+Union Brigadier-General William Selby Harney reasserted his command of the Department of the West over Captain Nathaniel Lyon, who had been acting beyond his official powers against armed pro-secession groups under the direction of US Representative Francis Preston Blair Jr. Colonel Edmund Brooke Alexander (10th US Infantry) had deputised temporarily and nominally as the senior officer in the Department since 29 April 1861 from Fort Laramie, Dakota Territory.
+However, Alexander was too distant to influence developments in Missouri and Lyon filled the void in leadership.
+Harney issued a proclamation announcing his determination to enforce order and the authority of the Federal government.

 Virginia.
 Pro-Union demonstrations occurred in Wheeling.